ElyHunt/ARPetsPortfolioMirror/presentation/finalPresentation/outline.md

 ## We wanted this...
 Tech Change (AR-VR)
 ## GitHub Repo BOMBS,
 ## Azure,
+## Daheck is up with these commit messages?
 # Elliot Hunt
 ## Outro
 ## Future of reality/Life